 - Capacity to report both visually and verbally to a high quality

-- Close link to GEN (GEN member if applicable in their region)
+- Close link to GEN (GEN member if applicable in your region) and GEN’s work

 In 2004, Gaia Trust initiated the GAIA Excellence Award, given to a single European community who demonstrated admirable efforts to create a better world.
 The winner was chosen by the Council of GEN Europe, and was awarded at the annual GEN Europe Conference.

 In the past years it shifted to being awarded to more than one project, and from more than one region (adding GEN Africa and also CASA).
 It was decided in the GEN Board that from 2016 onwards the Award will be a global one, and re-named ‘Hildur Jackson Award’, after GEN’s late founder.